 I rested my head on the cold marble pillar of the club for a few seconds, gaining strength to open my eyes and face my new world.
 When I opened my eyes I realized exactly what this meant.
 I have no cash, I have no passport, I have no identification or means of getting money- in a word, I am screwed.
 Somehow the optimist in me won over in these moments- I rushed to the restrooms and scoured the dance floor, hoping the thieves took the 500 euro in cash and discarded the only thing I cared about- my passport.
 I checked outside of the exits and asked the barkeep to keep his eyes out after closing in case it turned up.

-The camera I had purchased 4 days ago in Barcelona, all my papers, my cash, my ATM card, the USB stick where I kept the copies of my documents- and MY MAKEUP.
-Take my money, but don’t you touch my eyeliner, assholes.
+The camera I had purchased 4 days ago in Barcelona, all my papers, my cash, my ATM card, the USB stick where I kept the copies of my documents– and even my makeup – gone.
 I let the wave of nausea take me over for a second, but realized what’s done is done.
 I couldn’t turn back time and leave everything at the house (as I should have), nor could I wish my passport back into my possession.
 I could share some laughs with the Moroccan, Latvian and fellow American as we walked towards the police station though.

 The officer said it was best to go home, cancel the card and come back in the later morning (as it was 3am).
 It is only through sheer luck that I was couchsurfing at this time, otherwise I would have to return to a hostel I couldn’t pay for with quite literally, 2 euro and 45 cents to my name.
 Stephanie immediately told me I was welcome to stay as long as I needed to sort everything out- which was more of a relief than I can put into words.
 I cannot fathom this moment in my life without the beauty and blessing that is couchsurfing.